Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals

 Our results shed light on the implicit biases of different signal representation methods: how each method allocates its limited capacity across signals with varying characteristics, how this capacity scales with model size, and what visual artifacts are induced by compression with each method.
 Our experiments span 2D and 3D synthetic and real datasets as well as diverse tasks including overfitting, tomography, denoising, and super-resolution.
 By stratifying performance across signal bandwidth, model size, and signal type, we provide insights into the strengths and limitations of implicit neural representations (INRs), hybrid models, discrete models, and a simple yet surprisingly strong grid-based baseline.

 Our experiments reveal several key findings.
-First, for bandlimited signals, we observe a power-law relationship between model size and bandwidth across nearly all models, providing a tool to quantify the inherent ``resolution'' of INRs as a function of parameter count.
+First, for bandlimited signals, we observe an approximate power-law relationship between model size and bandwidth across nearly all models, providing a tool to quantify the inherent ``resolution'' of INRs as a function of parameter count.
 For 2D and 3D bandlimited signals, a simple interpolated grid representation consistently outperforms other representations in both computational efficiency and reconstruction quality, using equal parameter budgets.
-In most inverse problems, interpolated grids with regularization again offer superior performance, training faster and achieving higher quality results than other models with the same number of parameters.
-However, INRs exhibit advantages in specific scenarios for both overfitting and generalization tasks in 2D and 3D, specifically when the target signal has an underlying lower-dimensional strucutre, such as constant-value regions with sharp edges.
+In most inverse problems, interpolated grids with regularization again offer competitive performance, training faster and achieving higher quality results than most other models with the same number of parameters.